 Protected Bicycle Lanes Protect the Climate

-As part of ITDP’s global Cycling Cities campaign and with support from the FIA Foundation, this new report finds that networks of protected bicycle lanes in middle-income cities reduce greenhouse gas emissions, lower transport costs, and prevent premature fatalities in a highly cost-effective way.
-By collecting and comparing new data from two very different cities, this report provides the first empirical evidence directly linking bicycle infrastructure to cutting carbon in middle-income cities.
-It also provides a tool (Microsoft Excel or Google Sheets) that anyone can use to predict the impacts of a protected bicycle lane network in any city.
+As part of ITDP’s global Cycling Cities campaign and with support from the FIA Foundation, this report finds that networks of protected bicycle lanes in middle-income cities reduce greenhouse gas emissions, lower transport costs, and prevent premature road fatalities in a highly cost-effective way.